Contributing to the delinquency of a minor is a criminal offense in Nevada. Specifically, this is defined as causing a child under the age of 18 to:

 Note that contributing to the delinquency of a minor is different than child abuse (NRS 200.508), which typically involves causing physical, sexual or mental harm.2

-Note that Nevada’s “safe haven” laws permit people to lawfully leave babies no older than 30 days with either a(n):
+Note that Nevada’s “safe haven” laws permit you to lawfully leave babies no older than 30 days with either a(n):

 - hospital, an obstetric center, or an independent center for emergency medical care licensed pursuant to chapter 449 of NRS;